nadahalli/writings/trust-all-the-way-down-v2.md

 # Bitcoin Lived With This Problem for a Decade

 How does Bitcoin.org compile the core Bitcoin binaries?
 For years, Bitcoin Core used a system called Gitian to produce release binaries.
 Multiple developers compiled the same source code inside identical virtual machines and compared results.
 If everyone got the same binary, no single developer had tampered with the output.
 This is called a *reproducible build*, and it was genuinely better than how most normal software ships (a developer compiles on their laptop, uploads, and you trust them).
 In this case, we trust the toolchain - but we make sure that a quorum of developers ran the said toolchain on different machines in different physical locations.

 But as we saw earlier, toolchain compromise is a thing.

 Gitian relied on Ubuntu Linux: Ubuntu's compiler, linker, and standard libraries.
 The untrustworthy toolchain, so to speak.
-The total set of trusted binaries, software that everyone simply assumed was honest, was approximately 550 megabytes.
-Half a gigabyte of machine code that nobody had audited from scratch, supplied by Canonical, who received it from upstream GNU and Linux projects, who compiled it using previous versions of their own tools, who received those from...
+The total set of trusted binaries: software that everyone simply assumed was honest, was approximately 550 megabytes.
+Machine code that nobody had audited from scratch, supplied by Canonical, who received it from upstream GNU and Linux projects, who compiled it using previous versions of their own tools, who received those from...

 550 megabytes of "just trust us."
 For a system whose entire reason for existing is to not trust.